Intraocular Lens (IOL) in Amarillo, TX

 Types Of Intraocular Lens

-There are four different types of Intraocular lens (IOLs) that are used for lens replacement.
+Four different types of intraocular lenses are used for lens replacement.

 Monofocal lenses are the most commonly used IOL in lens replacement surgery.
 Monofocals can help patients have clearer vision at one single point, which is typically at distance vision.
 This means that after the procedure, you may be able to see into the distance but will still need glasses to see things close to you.